Home Sic Home: Plot

 Berto ended up having a hard time adjusting to life in America due to cultural differences.
 He also had to take care of Robin as well because Robin's uncle died and had no other relative to stay with.
 The duo would also cross paths later on with Melanie whom they saved from thugs.
 As gratitude, Melanie got them to work as caregivers in the same nursing home she was employed with Lally.
 But due to immigration officers going hard on illegal immigrants working in the US with no proper documents, Berto and Melanie decided to have an arranged marriage so that she won't be deported.
+Berto agreed to marry Melanie upon learning that his grandson Boy needed to undergo surgery after being hit by a tricycle.

-In the end, Berto got homesick and longed for his family which lead him to pursue long distance calls using Ricky's phone.
+In the end, Berto got homesick and longed for his family which lead him to pursue long-distance calls using Ricky's phone.
 After their vacation in Las Vegas, Berto was confronted by Ricky's family because of his late night outs and increasing phone bills, as told by his grandson Robbie.
-Berto was forced to admit his marriage to Melanie, his job as a caregiver and the long distance calls he frequently made due to Jun's son hurt in an accident.
+Berto was forced to admit his marriage to Melanie, his job as a caregiver and the long-distance calls he frequently made due to Jun's son hurt in an accident.
 Ricky forgave Berto for his shortcomings and was supposed to scold Robbie for his mischief as well.
 As Robbie walked out on the family to avoid conflict, Berto followed his grandson who did not see a car passing by their house and was able to save him, injuring himself in the process.
 At the hospital, Robbie apologized for his actions, to which Berto forgives him.
 At the same time, he decides with finality to go home to the Philippines with Melanie and Robin.
 At the airport, Mang Andres excitedly picks up his daughter Melanie who is already pregnant with Berto's child.
 Upon probing who the father was and Berto showing up in front of him, he faints.